 Wireless Accsense System Performs Automatic Environmental Monitoring

-CAS DataLoggers recently provided a clinic’s operating room with an Accsense wireless temperature and humidity monitoring system.
+CAS DataLoggers recently provided a clinic’s with Operating Room Temperature and Humidity Monitoring using Accsense wireless temperature and humidity monitoring system.
 Surgical staff frequently complain about it ‘raining’ in their OR, meaning that the humidity has become high enough that condensation starts falling.
-This poses a health risk since the drops form on unsterilized areas like ceiling and light fixtures.
+This poses a health risk since the drops form on unsterilized areas like a ceiling and light fixtures.
 The high RH also makes staff feel hotter than their temperature control system shows, making their work uncomfortable.
-Additionally their HVAC system occasionally fails which is cause for immediate servicing.
-Staff keep the room below 65°F during procedures, but their system wasn’t originally designed to keep the room this cold.
-As a result the surgical staff wanted the room to be reliably maintained near 50% RH.
+Additionally, their HVAC system occasionally fails which is cause for immediate servicing.
+Staff keeps the room below 65°F during procedures, but their system wasn’t originally designed to keep the room this cold.
+As a result, the surgical staff wanted the room to be reliably maintained near 50% RH.
 To notify them when humidity got too high, possibly indicating an AC failure, staff wanted a wireless temperature and humidity monitoring system fully compliant with Joint Commission guidelines.

 Accsense is Web-based and simple to use with virtually no learning curve.
 There’s no software installation or firewall configuration hassles, and the data logger can operate on either battery or AC power.
 The gateway’s bright LEDs show the room’s current environmental status.
 Both the pod and gateway range out to 250′ and 90′ indoors, and in case of a power or internet outage Accsense will alarm the staff while it keeps logging on its 250-sample data buffer.